Religion in Iraq: Judaism

 The Jewish presence in Iraq dates back to the days of the Babylonian and Assyrian captivities, during which they experienced significant displacement.
 Judaism first came to Iraq under the rule of the Babylonian king Nebuchadnezzar II of Babylon.
 In the 19th century, Baghdad became a leading center for Jewish learning.
 Jewish communities were also present in Basra and northern Iraq, where they played an important role in shaping the country's development.
 Notable Jewish figures in Iraq include Sassoon Eskell, Menahem Saleh Daniel, Salima Pasha, Mir Basri, Anwar Shaul, Naim Dangoor, and Ibrahim Hesqel.
 By 1948, their population numbered around 150,000 to 450,000, constituting approximately 3% of Iraq's total population.

-Following the establishment of Israel in 1948, Jews in Iraq faced persecution, as was the case in much of the Arab and Muslim world.
-During Operation Ezra and Nehemiah, more than 100,000 Jews were airlifted to Israel, although many still remained afterward.
+Following the establishment of Israel in 1948, Iraqi Jews faced persecution, as was the case in much of the Muslim world while also being attracted en masse to the newly formed Jewish state.
+During Operation Ezra and Nehemiah, more than 100,000 Jews were airlifted to Israel, although many chose to stay in the country.
 Iraqi-born Israeli-British historian Avi Shlaim later argued that the sudden mass migration was driven by a mix of fear, political pressure, and covert Zionist activity, including bombings in Baghdad that hastened the exodus.
 Abdul-Karim Qasim treated them relatively well.
 However, after the Six-Day War in 1967, riots prompted the majority of Jews to flee.
 When Saddam Hussein came to power, around 20,000 Jews still remained.
 He lifted restrictions on travel, which led to further emigration and a decline in the Jewish population.
 Nevertheless, Saddam ensured that the remaining Jews would not be harmed.
+During Saddam's reign, Jews were not subjected to exclusion but they did get sidelined by Iraq's national ideology.

 In 2003, the Jewish Agency estimated that 35 Jews were living in Iraq.
 However, it is likely that there were hundreds more who remained hidden out of fear.
 Among the American forces stationed in Iraq in 2008, there were three Jewish chaplains.
 Estimates of the Jewish population in Iraq vary.
 A small number of Jews, estimated to be around 500, still live in Iraq, primarily in the Kurdistan Region and Baghdad.
+Since the fall of Ba'athism, Jews in Iraq have faced increased socio-cultural pressure as well as persecution.

 Hinduism

-There were 3,801 (0.01%) Hindus in Iraq in 2010 according to ARDA.
-By 2020 according to ARDA, they made up an estimated 0.01% or 2,800 people in Iraq.
+There were 3,801 (0.01%) Hindus in 2010 according to ARDA.
+By 2020, there were an estimated 2800 Hindus in Iraq.
+All of these Hindus come from the Indian subcontinent, particularly India and Bangladesh.